About your project

 What do I need to bring to my workcamp?

 IBG provides food, accommodation and some spare time activities free of charge.
 However, spare time activities need to be paid from your camp budget.
 If you decide to do something expensive you need to pay for it yourself.
 You should definitely plan to bring some pocket money, how much you need depends entirely on you.
 The most important things to bring are a sleeping bag and if you are an EU citizen the “European Health Card”.
-Also useful things are a swim suit, a rain jacket, warm jumpers and long trousers.
+Other useful things are a swim suit, a rain jacket, warm jumpers and long pants.
 You will also need suitable clothes for your work.

-It would also be nice if you brought music that you like, photos, recipes, information about the town or country that you come from and if you play a (portable) instrument – take it with you as well.
-Apart from that motivation and fun are always good things to have!
+It would also be nice if you brought music that you like, photos, recipes, information about the town or country that you come from, and if you play a (portable) instrument – take it with you as well.
+Apart from that, motivation and fun are always good things to have!

 What is the language spoken in the workcamp?

 The language spoken in IBG-workcamps is usually English.
 It is important that you speak at least basic English.
 The Camp Leaders typically speak good German, so don't be afraid to ask them for any help with translating!

 Do I need insurance?